Justadudeinspace/Justadudeinspace/README.md

 ### Other Projects 📱 (Currently Under Development)

-**Termux‑Background** — An Android app for animated, blurred, and opaque terminal backgrounds in Termux.
+- 🖼️ [Termux‑Background](https://github.com/Justadudeinspace/termux-background) — An Android app for animated, blurred, and opaque terminal backgrounds in Termux.

 ---